 Arlo Video Doorbell

-One of the biggest issues with video doorbells is that they can display distorted, fish-eye looking video.
+One of the biggest issues with video doorbells is that they can display distorted, fish-eye-looking videos.
 Arlo’s Video Doorbell camera doesn’t suffer the same fate, thanks to an HD camera that has a 180-degree viewing angle and a 1:1 aspect ratio.
-Plus, the aspect ratio allows for more of the scene to be in frame.
+Plus, the aspect ratio allows for more of the scene to be in the frame.